bigeasy/cadence/design.markdown

 without having to depend on the name `error` in the function signature, which would be, I think, the last use case for named parameters outside of convenience or for the sake of magic.

+## Inbox

+Take note that the default arity of scalars should be zero, but it is one for arrays because why would be gather into an array if there is nothing to gather.